E-card: Technological evolution

-Since its conception in 1994 by Judith Donath, the technology behind the E-Card has changed significantly.
-One technical aspect that has remained mostly constant is the delivery mechanism: the e-mail received by the recipient contains not the E-card itself, but an individually coded link back to the publisher's web site that displays the sender's card.
+Since its conception in 1994 by Judith Donath, the technology behind the E-card has changed significantly.
+One technical aspect that remained mostly constant until 2019 was the delivery mechanism: the e-mail received by the recipient contains not the E-card itself, but an individually coded link back to the publisher's website that displays the sender's card.